Carreau/jupyter-book/introtojs.md

 The developer tools are a number of panels that allow you to interact with the web page in a way much different than usual browsing.
 You can sort of see that as a powerful debugger that allow you to modify and inspect the running page live.

 To open the developer tools, in **Chrome**, go to the `View > Developer > Developer Tools`.
 I suggest you learn the keyboard shortcut to open the Dev Tools.
 It's probably one of the shortcut you will use the most (with switching windows) in this tutorial.

+//// here have a screenshot of the developper tools.

+Ok, so let's look at differents area of the developper tool you will be interested in.

+The far left tab, named `Elements` is the tab that allow you to view the current structure of the DOM.
+We won't really dive into what the DOM.
+In a first approximation, the DOM is the current state of the HTML.
+You want to be to this tab if you are trying to inspect or modify the structure of the DOM.

+One of the useful things is the small magnifying glass even more on the left that the `Elements`.
+It allow you to click on a visual element in a page, and get it selected on the tree view.

+Ok, let's try